-- Brings purpose to each contraction, making contractions more productive.
-(3)
+- It brings purpose to each contraction, making contractions more productive.4

-This is something that the majority of laboring women enjoy since it relieves back labor and other area-specific discomfort.
+This is something that most laboring women enjoy since it relieves back labor and other area-specific discomforts.
 How do you do it?
-You apply heavy pressure on painful areas of the lower back or area that is feeling the contraction.
+You apply heavy pressure on painful lower back areas or where you feel the contraction.

 8. Acupressure or Reflexology

-Acupressure is something that we use to relieve pain and increase contractions among other things.
-It’s non-invasive and does not produce any of the undesirable or potentially harmful side-effects that pharmacological pain relief can.
-By applying pressure on specific points with your fingers, elbows, palms, or blunt-tipped instruments you can treat a variety of conditions.
-Obviously the main goal of acupressure is to relieve pain and discomfort, but it can also be used to help babies descend and engage, dilate the mother’s cervix, induce labor, and strengthen contractions in slow, non-progressive labors.
-It can also be used to alleviate nausea, combat fatigue in protracted labour and assist posterior positioned babies to turn to an optimal anterior position for easier birth.
+We use acupressure to relieve pain and increase contractions, among other things.
+It’s non-invasive and does not produce any undesirable or potentially harmful side effects that pharmacological pain relief can.
+You can treat various conditions by applying pressure on specific points with your fingers, elbows, palms, or blunt-tipped instruments.
+The primary goal of acupressure is to relieve pain and discomfort.
+Still, we can also use it to help babies descend and engage, dilate the mother’s cervix, naturally induce labor, and strengthen contractions in slow, non-progressive labors.
+Additionally, it can help alleviate nausea, combat fatigue in protracted labor, and assist posterior-positioned babies to turn to an optimal anterior position for an easier birth.

 9. Focal Point

 A great coping technique for labor is to have and look at a focal point.
 One of the wonderful things about focal points is that you don’t have to practice using them.
-When contractions get intense, you just look at something and focus on it–maybe a crack in the wall, a button on your support person’s shirt, or even one of your ultrasound pictures.
-The reason focal points work to deal with pain is because of the Gate Control Theory.
-Basically, the brain processes the information you’re seeing leaving less brain activity to process the pain you are experiencing.
+When contractions get intense, you look at something and focus on it — a crack in the wall, a button on your support person’s shirt, or even one of your ultrasound pictures.
+Focal points work to deal with pain because of the Gate Control Theory.8 The brain processes the information you’re seeing, leaving less brain activity to process the pain you are experiencing.
 Since your brain’s not processing the pain, you’ll feel less of it.

 The opposite of using a focal point is using visual imagery.
-It’s a highly-effective labor pain management technique.
-It’s when you close your eyes and imagine a relaxing place—a sunny beach, a fireside, a bubbling brook, or a pristine lake surrounded by mountains.
-Use some pictures from favorite vacation spots to help you transport your mind there.
-Other things laboring women can visualize are: their cervix opening, their baby descending into the birth canal, or their breath as it enters and exits the body.
+Visualization during labor is a highly effective pain management technique.
+For example, when you close your eyes and imagine a relaxing place—a sunny beach, a fireside, a bubbling brook, or a pristine lake surrounded by mountains.
+You can use some pictures from your favorite vacation spots to help you transport your mind there.
+Laboring women can visualize other helpful things, such as their cervix opening, their baby descending into the birth canal, or their breath as it enters and exits the body.

 11. Position Changes

 There are many benefits to changing positions throughout labor.
-Different positions can aid the progress of labor and reduce pain sensations by increasing the pelvic opening.
+Different positions can aid labor progress and reduce pain sensations by increasing the pelvic opening.
 Staying in one position for too long can stall the labor progress and make the contractions more painful over time.
-So make sure that you are changing your position every 30 minutes or at the longest every hour.
+So make sure you change your position every 30 minutes or, at the longest, every hour.

-This may sound silly, but hypnotherapy can be a fantastic tool during labor.
-With a little practice throughout pregnancy, women can learn the process of becoming deeply relaxed and free of fear so the uterine muscles can work with minimal pain.
-Classes, videos, and audio tapes help women learn a conditioned reflex in which they are able to create their own state of profound mental relaxation, physical relaxation, and concentration all by themselves.
+Hypnotherapy can be a fantastic tool during labor.
+With some practice throughout pregnancy, women can learn to become deeply relaxed and free of fear so the uterine muscles can work with minimal pain.
+Classes, videos, and audio tapes help women learn a conditioned reflex in which they can create their state of profound mental relaxation, physical relaxation, and concentration all by themselves.
 Two different options available are Hypnobabies and Hypnobirthing.

 14. Birth Doula

-Women not only need information to have a better birthing experience, but they also need physical and emotional support.
-Studies have shown that women supported by other women–a doula–experience more positive, less complicated births and report more satisfaction with their birth experiences.
-They also show less use of interventions during birthing and quicker recoveries.
+Women need the information to have a better birthing experience and physical and emotional support.
+Studies have shown that women supported by other women—a doula—experience more positive, less complicated births and report more satisfaction with their birth experiences.5 They also show less use of interventions during birthing and quicker recoveries.

 15. Dimmed Lights

 The majority of women go into labor in the middle of the night.
 This is no accident.
-Our melatonin levels are increase at night and allow our bodies to relax and begin labor.
-When we are exposed to light in labor, it has been shown to slow contractions, or even stop them altogether.
-A study at the University of Florida found that shining blue green light in a pregnant woman’s eyes at night–like staring at a phone screen or computer screen–will suppress contractions.
-(4) Turn the lights out and you will be more comfortable and it will help your labor progress.
+Our melatonin levels are increased at night and allow our bodies to relax and begin labor.
+When we are exposed to light in labor, it has been shown to slow contractions or even stop them altogether.
+A study at the University of Florida found that shining blue-green light in a pregnant woman’s eyes at night—like staring at a phone or computer screen—will suppress contractions.
+Turn the lights out, and you will be more comfortable, and it will help your labor progress.9

 16. TENS Unit

-TENS (transcutaneous electrical nerve stimulation) therapy has been around for years and is a tool that women have used during labor as a natural pain reliever to keep comfortable.
-It’s a small, hand-held machine that uses a mild and painless electrical currents to relieve pain.
+TENS (transcutaneous electrical nerve stimulation) therapy has been around for years and is a tool women have used during labor as a natural pain reliever to keep them comfortable.
+It’s a small, hand-held machine that uses a mild and painless electrical current to relieve pain.
 It’s most commonly used for reducing back pain.
-If you are interested in getting one, you can find one here for $40.
+If you are interested, you can find one here for $30.

 17. Birth Ball and/or Peanut Ball

 A birth ball is simply an exercise ball.
 The birth ball comforts and strengthens your lower back when sitting on it.
-Your pelvis is also better supported and symmetrical which provides more comfort to the laboring women.
+Your pelvis is also better supported and symmetrical, which provides more comfort to laboring women.

-A peanut ball is an exercise or therapy ball that is shaped like a peanut.
-During a recent study, they found three noticeable benefits in women who used a peanut ball during labor: it shortens labors, it shortens the pushing phase and it has helped reduce the amount of c-sections.
+A peanut ball is an exercise or therapy ball shaped like a peanut.
+A recent study found three noticeable benefits in women who used a peanut ball during labor: it shortens labor, shortens the pushing phase, and has helped reduce the number of c-sections.6

-Women become tired in labor and sometimes need to sit down or lie down.
-A birth ball or a peanut ball can help them do just that, but remain comfortable and help the labor progress.
+Women become tired in labor and sometimes need to sit or lie down.
+A birth ball or peanut ball can help them do just that but remain comfortable and help the labor progress.

 18. Eat and Drink

-For years, women have not been allow to eat or drink fluids during labor.
+Women have not been allowed to eat or drink fluids during labor for years.
 Some hospitals are continuing this today.
-But a new study by the American Society of Anesthesiologists suggests that this may not be a good thing.
-The study now shows most healthy women would benefit from a light meal during labor.
-They concluded that moms in labor need the same kind of energy and calories as marathon runners.
+But a new study by the American Society of Anesthesiologists suggests this may not be good.
+The study now shows most healthy women would benefit from a light meal during labor.7 They concluded that moms in labor need the same kind of energy and calories as marathon runners.
 Shocking!
-You are working so hard and you need the fuel to continue and remain strong and comfortable.
-When you don’t have that fuel it can actually reduce your contractions which then leads to a longer labor.
+You are working so hard, and you need the fuel to continue and remain strong and comfortable.
+When you don’t have that fuel, it can reduce your contractions, leading to longer labor.
 So have light snacks and fluids to keep your energy up.

 19. Use the Restroom

-Using the restroom and emptying your bladder not only will help you feel more comfortable, but it will also make sure that your bladder is not holding your baby’s head up from pressing on your cervix and helping you dilate.
+Using the restroom and emptying your bladder will help you feel more comfortable, but it will also ensure that your bladder is not holding your baby’s head up from pressing on your cervix and helping you dilate.
 Having an empty bladder will allow you to progress better.
 Going number two is also a good thing!
 It’s clearing everything out and making room for a baby to get through.
-Also squatting on a toilet and relaxing your bottom is a great thing for every mama in labor.
+Also, squatting on a toilet and relaxing your bottom is excellent for every mama in labor.

 20. Walk or Move

-It’s extremely uncomfortable for a laboring woman to remain still while experiencing true labor contractions.
-The more that you walk and move around and are upright during labor, the more that you are encouraging your baby to descend into the birth canal and keep yourself as comfortable as possible throughout the process.
+It’s incredibly uncomfortable for a laboring woman to remain still while experiencing true labor contractions.
+The more you walk, move around, and are upright during labor, the more you encourage your baby to descend into the birth canal.
+Also, you’re keeping yourself as comfortable as possible throughout the process.
 So get up out of that bed and move!